JennySnyk/snyk-platform-workshop/README.md

 ## Step 1 Fork the highly vulnerable Goof Application

-_NOTE: You may have already forked the Goopf application in that case go ahead and skip this step_
+_NOTE: You may have already forked the Goof application in that case go ahead and skip this step_

 Navigate to the following GitHub repo - https://github.com/juice-shop/juice-shop